Igor-GF/comics-every-day/README.md

-# Ink-Invaders
+# Comics Every Day

 https://comics-every-day.herokuapp.com/

 Data base project of Ironhack's Web Developer - module 2

-# What the game is about
+# What the project is about

 Comic book data base